Brickster/force-close/README.md

 ## Use

 Right-click a tab and select `Force Close`.

-If the tab had never been saved, the changes are discarded and the tab is closed.
-If the tab had unsaved changes, the tab is saved and closed.
-If no changes exist, the tab is closed.
+- If the tab has never been saved, the changes are discarded and the tab is closed.
+- If the tab has unsaved changes, the tab is saved and closed.
+- If no changes exist, the tab is closed.

 Alternatively, you can send the command `force_close_tab` to a `sublime.Window` object with the arguments `group` and `index` for the tab you want closed.
 If not supplied, the currently active view will be closed.